helidon-io/helidon/declarative/README.md

 - `@Http.HeaderParam` - a named header for the request
 - `@Http.QueryParam` - a named query parameter
 - `@Http.PathParam` - a named parameter for the definition of `@Http.Path`
+- `@Http.CookieParam` - a named cookie for the request
+- `@Http.FormParam` - a named URL-encoded form parameter
 - `@Http.Entity` - the HTTP request entity
+- `@Http.RequestParams` - a record grouping annotated request-parameter components

+Named headers, query parameters, cookies, and form parameters also support `List<T>` and `Optional<List<T>>`.
+Form parameters require `application/x-www-form-urlencoded` consumption and cannot be combined with an entity parameter, including one inside a request-parameter record.

-To use a declarative rest client, simply inject the annotated interface it into your code, using `@RestClient.Client` qualifier for the injection point:
+To use a declarative REST client, inject the annotated interface into your code, using the `@RestClient.Client` qualifier for the injection point:

 ```java